tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin that will block any spams, login attempts and malicious access posted from outside your nation.
+A WordPress plugin that will block any spams, login attempts and malicious access to the admin area posted from outside your nation.

 == Description ==